FBI Warns of Email Death Threats Demanding Bitcoin - Slashdot

 "I have been thinking for a long time whether it is worth sending this notice, and decided that you still have the right to know...
 I've got an order to kill you, because some of your activity causes trouble to several people...
 I decided to break some rules, as this will be my final order...
 As soon as I receive the funds, I will forward you the name of the man [this] order came from, and all other information I have."

-Excellent Investment (Score:2)
+Excellent Investment (Score:4, Funny)

 I think investing in the currency of extortionists and criminals is a prudent move.